-There are a 24-pin main power supply connector(PW1) and a 4pin 12V PWR connector (PW3) on the board.
-(Both connections are required.)
+There are a 24-pin main power supply (PW1) and a 8-pin power connector (PW2) on the motherboard.
+(See below.)
 These power connectors meet the SSI EPS 12V specification.
 See the table on the right for pin definitions.
-For CPU PWR (PW2), please refer to the item listed below.

 ATX Power Supply 24-pin Connector Pin Definitions (PW1)